-- (a) they are economically appropriate in that they are realised in a costeffective way; and - (b) they are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost; and/or - (iii) generation of additional capital or income for the scheme with a risk level which is consistent with the risk profile of the scheme and the risk diversification rules laid down in the FCA Rules.
+- (a) they are economically appropriate in that they are realised in a costeffective way; and - (b) they are entered into for one or more of the following specific aims: - (i) reduction of risk; - (ii) reduction of cost; and/or - (iii) generation of additional capital or income for the Company with a risk level which is consistent with the risk profile of the Company and the risk diversification rules laid down in COLL.

-Eligible Institution means one of the eligible institutions as defined in the FCA Glossary.
+Eligible Institution has the meaning set out in the FCA Glossary.